 Is there a down side?

 I know there are people that think it makes a horse get ‘rubber necked’ and he won’t properly ‘follow his nose’ when he has been taught this move.
 This is absolutely NOT TRUE.
 Horses get rubber-necked when a rider pulls too hard and ‘over-bends’ the horse when he is trying to get the horse to turn.
 When you apply the ‘stop’, you sit back, slide your hand down the rein and take his head WITHOUT putting any outside leg on him.
 When you want him to turn and ‘follow his nose’, you take his head –ever so slightly in the direction you want him to go.
 You simultaneously bring your outside leg against him.
 IF he does not turn exactly where you are asking him to turn (or circle) you DO NOT pull harder or get any more bend than the slight amount it takes to ASK the horse to turn.
-You ‘reinforce’ the directive ‘to turn’ by applying more pressure to the outside with your leg or spur or crop or whatever it takes to MAKE him turn.
+When a rider is teaching a horse to 'follow his nose' better, the rider must get control of the horse's shoulders.
+You ‘reinforce’ the directive ‘to turn’ by applying more pressure to the outside with your leg or spur or crop or whatever it takes to get him to move his shoulders -- to MAKE him turn.
 You DO NOT PULL HARDER or make him bend more.
+That does not teach him to move his shoulders or follow his nose.
 That is where ‘rubber-necking’ comes from – not from teaching a horse that you can take his head away from him.
 Of course, like any good thing, it can be over-used and takes judgement.
 And, like anything else, you cannot let a horse decide to give you his head.
 He cannot flop his head around when HE wants to.
 It must be something YOU ask for.
 I do not want anything to be his idea.

 Copyright © 2020 Wolfe Ranch - All Rights Reserved.